-Some of these important properties of indifference curve are as follows:
+Some of these important properties of the indifference curve are as follows:

-1. All Combinations on an Indifference Curve Give Same Level of Satisfaction
+1. All Combinations on an Indifference Curve Give the Same Level of Satisfaction

-As we defined the indifference curve giving the same level of satisfaction with the different points of combinations of two commodities A, B, C, D and E combinations.
+As we defined the indifference curve gives the same level of satisfaction with the different points of combinations of two commodities A, B, C, D, and E combinations.

-In the diagram, clearly shows and clarifies characteristic of an indifference curve.
+The diagram clearly shows and clarifies the characteristics of an indifference curve.

-2. A Higher Difference Curve Shows a Higher Level of Satisfaction
+2. A Higher Indifference Curve Shows a Higher Level of Satisfaction

 Another characteristic of the indifference curve is that hire the indifference curve higher will be the level of satisfaction.

-It has been so and diagrams were IC, ICI1, IC2 and IC3 indifference curve so different levels of satisfaction from the point of the level of satisfaction.
+It has been so and diagrams were IC, ICI1, IC2, and IC3 indifference curves so different levels of satisfaction from the point of the level of satisfaction.

 They can be put in the order of preference like IC3>IC2>IC1>IC respectively.